laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 <img width="300" alt="Screen Shot 2021-11-02 at 5 56 57 PM" src="https://user-images.githubusercontent.com/89945550/139960043-4b94eb96-1a95-468d-b7a9-975eb9bdb020.png">

+The first thing that came to mind with the countours detection example was being able to use this for makeup purposes, especially given the recent trends of enhacing the contours of the face.
+By using this contour detection algorithm, a makeup artist could use the image of their client's face to determine the best makeup application to enhance the client's face depending on their preferences.
+Knowing where the contours of a person's face are could help makeup artists deepen and emphasize those contours or minimize them based on the requests of their client.

 Face Detection:

 <img width="300" alt="Screen Shot 2021-11-02 at 6 01 52 PM" src="https://user-images.githubusercontent.com/89945550/139960073-51b64558-8a8f-4c27-8239-717e6e9efd5a.png">

 <img width="300" alt="Screen Shot 2021-11-02 at 6 02 16 PM" src="https://user-images.githubusercontent.com/89945550/139960081-9e7b8a9e-1cf7-4b1a-a6da-a22a4cbe8a69.png">

+A face detection algorithm could be used to count the number of people going into a store so that stores can keep track for covid safety and general crowd purposes.
+Many stores have a person at the door counting how many people go in and cutting people off if the store limit is reached so that stores are not crowded.
+Using this algorithm could negate the use of a human counter at the door.

 Flow-Detection

 <img width="300" alt="Screen Shot 2021-11-02 at 6 07 49 PM" src="https://user-images.githubusercontent.com/89945550/139960119-436bf8da-8eec-40ec-8ffd-c188cd09d36b.png">

+The optical flow detection algorithm could be used on a large scale to determine walking paths in places where paths do not already exist For example, at my undergrad school people would constantly cut across a grass meadow because it provided a shortcut from the road to a building.
+The flow detection could illuminate this irregegular path that students favored over the sidewalks which could encourage the university to put a paved path across the grass rather than continue to have the grass trampled and ruined in the meadoww.

 Object Detection

 <img width="300" alt="Screen Shot 2021-11-02 at 6 09 59 PM" src="https://user-images.githubusercontent.com/89945550/139960153-bcd515c6-86ac-41da-847f-81a40533df46.png">

+This algorithm reminded me of whe my parents used to yell at me and my siblings for having toys all over our playroom.
+The object detection algorithm could be used as an incentive for people to clean their rooms, especially for kids to know that their room is cleaned when the algorithm does not detect any objects on the floor.

 #### MediaPipe